 - x General Endowment Fund Net Investment Return - 8.20.
 Nonvested Deferred Award is defined in Section 5.6(b). - 8.21.
 Nonvested Deferred Award Account is defined in Section 5.7(a). - 8.22.
-Paid Performance Incentive Award is defined in Section 5.6(a). - 8.23.
+Paid Performance Award is defined in Section 5.6(a). - 8.23.
 Participant is defined in Section 5.3(a). - 8.24.
-Peer Group is a peer group of endowment funds that is comprised of the top twenty20 largest all endowment funds with more than 10 full time employee positions, allocations to alternative assets in excess of 40%, and with assets greater than \$2.5 billion by market value, as of the last day of the Performance Period as all to be determined as of the last day of each of the three immediately preceding Performance Periods as set forth on Appendix Bdetermined by Cambridge Associates; provided, however, that the Total Endowment Assets are excluded from the Peer Group and further provided, that if Cambridge Associates is unable to obtain peer performance for a top 20 largest endowment fund(s) by October 31st following the end of the Performance Period, that endowment fund(s) shall be excluded from the Peer Group for the Performance Period.
-The Peer Group will be updated from time to time as deemed appropriate by the Board, and Appendix B will be amended accordingly.
+Peer Group is a peer group of endowment funds that is comprised of the top 20 largest endowment funds by market value, as of the last day of the Performance Period as determined by Cambridge Associates; provided, however, that the Total Endowment Assets are excluded from the Peer Group and further provided, that if Cambridge Associates is unable to obtain peer performance for a top 20 largest endowment fund(s) by October 31st following the end of the Performance Period, that endowment fund(s) shall be excluded from the Peer Group for the Performance Period. - 8.25.
+Performance Standards are defined in Section 5.4. - 8.26.
+Performance Award is the component of a Participant's total compensation that is based on specific performance standards and awarded as current income or deferred at the end of a Performance Period in accordance with Section 5 and Appendix A.

-- 8.25.
-Performance Goals Standards are defined in Section 5.4. - 8.26.
-Performance Incentive Award is the component of a Participant's total compensation that is based on specific performance goalsstandards and awarded as current income or deferred at the end of a Performance Period in accordance with Section 5 and Appendix A. - 8.27.
-Performance Incentive Plan is as defined in Section 1 and described more fully in Section 5. - 8.28.
+- 8.27.
+Performance Plan is as defined in Section 1 and described more fully in Section 5. - 8.28.
 Performance Measurement Date is the close of the last business day of the month. - 8.29.
 Performance Period is defined in Section 5.2. - 8.30.
 Prior Plan is defined in Section 7.9. - 8.31.
 Salary Structure is described in Section 4.1. - 8.32.
 Termination means, as to any person, a complete severance of the relationship of employer and employee between UTIMCO and such person. - 8.33.
 Total Endowment Assets or TEA means the combination of the Permanent University Fund and the General Endowment Fund, but does not include any other endowment funds monitored by UTIMCO such as the Separately Invested Fund.
 Performance of the Total Endowment Assets is measured net of fees, meaning performance is measured after factoring in all administrative and other fees incurred for managing the Total Endowment Assets. - 8.34.
-Total Endowment Assets Policy Portfolio Return is the benchmark return for the Total Endowment Assets policy portfolio and is calculated by summing the neutrally weighted index returns (percentage weight for each asset class and investment type multiplied by the benchmark return for the asset class-and investment type) for the various asset classes and investment types-in the Total Endowment Assets policy portfolio for the Performance Period. - 8.35.
+Total Endowment Assets Policy Portfolio Return is the benchmark return for the Total Endowment Assets policy portfolio and is calculated by summing the neutrally weighted index returns (percentage weight for each asset class multiplied by the benchmark return for the asset class) for the various asset classes in the Total Endowment Assets policy portfolio for the Performance Period. - 8.35.
 Voluntary Terminations means, as to any person, the Termination of such person's employment with UTIMCO not resulting from an Involuntary Termination or by reason of Death or disability.